Review Step One: We admitted we were powerless over alcohol – that our lives had become unmanageable.

 A demonstration of faith would be getting in the wheelbarrow!

-Alcohol, drugs, power, property, other people, sex, money, negative thought patterns etc. All of these things have had control over us.
+We have at various times placed our belief in all sorts of things: alcohol, drugs, power, property, other people, sex, money, negative thought patterns etc. All of these things have had control over us.
 Our attachment to them is generated out of our Spiritual Malady.

 What is needed here is to change the object of our belief.

-As we have tried and failed many times to exert our control, our force of will, our own power over our alcoholism, it should become obvious that no human power could have relieved us of our alcoholism.
+As we have tried and failed many times to exhibit our control, our force of will, our own power over our alcoholism, it should become obvious that no human power could have relieved us of our alcoholism.

 Unfortunately, the obvious is not always clear to us.